Christopherdillard99/Python-100-Days-of-Code/7 Hangman Game/README.md

 ## Topics covered:
 - For & While Loops
-- if / else statements
+- If / Else statements
-- lists
+- Lists
-- strings
+- Strings
-- ranges
+- Ranges
-- modules
+- Modules
-- ASCII art
+- ASCII Art

 ## Hangman Game:
 "Pssst, the solution is quartz." is a remnant of the testing code.
 Comment out this print statement for real game experience.